 Conduct onsite processing using any chemicals, other than chemicals required for the safe use of the portable toilets as long as any chemicals required for portable toilets are not separately stored, or discharged on the Land or any other public conservation land;

-Use paint on vegetation or rock for marking purposes;
+Use permanent paint on vegetation or rock for marking purposes;

-Construct any new tracks involving vegetation clearance without prior approval; or
+Construct any new tracks involving vegetation clearance without prior approval;

-Other than as may be authorised under (f), clear any vegetation outside of the approved drill sites, campsites, helicopter landing areas, vent shafts and pump sites specified in the First Schedule.
+Other than as may be authorised under (f), clear any vegetation outside of the approved drill sites, campsites, helicopter landing areas, vent shafts and pump sites specified in the First Schedule;

+Establish any drill sites, ventilation shaft sites, or any portable drill sites that are not near-stream piezometer sites, within 25 m of the nearest river or stream; or

+Establish any drill sites, ventilation shaft sites, or portable drill sites within 10 m of a natural inland wetland, except for those sites which are established to install wetland monitoring piezometers.

 Location of Drill Sites and Vent Shaft / Pump Test Sites

-The Permit holder will ensure that a minimum buffer of 30 m is imposed between the location of any drill site and any part of the Wharekirauponga Track that is not closed to public access.
+The Permit holder will ensure that a minimum buffer of 30 m is maintained between the location of any drill site and any part of the Wharekirauponga Track that is not closed to public access at the time the drill site is established.
 For the avoidance of doubt no drill sites will be located within this buffer.

-The Permit holder will ensure that a minimum buffer of 250 m is imposed between the location of any vent shaft / pump test site and any part of the Wharekirauponga Track that is not closed to public access.
+The Permit holder will ensure that a minimum buffer of 250 m is maintained between the location of any vent shaft / pump test site and any part of the Wharekirauponga Track that is not closed to public access at the time the vent shaft/pump test site is established.
 For the avoidance of doubt no vent shaft / pump test sites will be located within this buffer.

 The numbers of drill sites, vent shaft / pump test sites and portable drill rig locations authorised by this Access Arrangement shall not exceed: